Regulatory Updates: What's Changing in ERCES Standards?

 1. Signal Strength and Coverage Requirements

-Recent updates emphasize stricter compliance with signal strength thresholds, particularly in critical areas like stairwells, fire command centers, and basements.
+Recent updates emphasize stricter compliance with signal strength thresholds, particularly in areas designated as critical by the fire code official — commonly fire command centers, fire pump rooms, interior exit stairways, exit passageways, elevator lobbies, standpipe cabinets, and sprinkler sectional valve locations.

 - What’s Changing: Some jurisdictions now require higher coverage percentages (e.g., 99% in all areas) and more precise testing methods to verify compliance.